Rushikesh-Kharat/Covid19-India-Exploratory-Data-Analysis/README.md

 - **Data Structure**: The JSON data had a nested structure that needed to be flattened to fit into dataframes.

-- **Data Integration**: Merging data from multiple sources while maintaining data integrity required careful planning and coding.
+- **Data Integration**: Merging data from multiple sources while maintaining data integrity requires careful planning and coding.

 ### 3. Data Cleaning